This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Carefully transfer the soaked bread mixture into the pre-greased baking dish, spreading it evenly.
-Place the baking dish on a rimmed baking sheet to catch any possible spills and place it in the oven to bake for 45 to 50 minutes or until the center of the bread pudding is firm and set.
+• Transfer the soaked bread mixture to the greased baking dish, spreading it evenly.
+Place the dish on a rimmed baking sheet to catch any spills.
+Bake for 45-50 minutes, or until the center is firm and set.

-• Once boiling, reduce the heat to achieve a gentle simmer.
-Cook for 5 minutes, stirring occasionally to prevent sticking.
+• Bring the mixture to a boil, then reduce the heat to a simmer.
+Cook for 5 minutes, stirring occasionally, until the sauce thickens.

 Notes